2022 Czech Mixed Doubles Curling Championship

 The 2022 Czech Mixed Doubles Curling Championship (MČR mixed doubles 2022) was held in Prague from 26 February to 1 March, 2022.

 Six teams took part in the championship.

 The winners of the championship were team "Dion WC" (Julie Zelingrová / Vít Chabičovský), who beat team "Zbraslav H" (Zuzana Paulová / Tomáš Paul) in the final.
 The bronze medal was won by team "Trutnov 1" (Jana Jelínková / Ondřej Mihola).

-The championship team will represent the Czech Republic at the 2022 World Mixed Doubles Curling Championship.
+The championship team represented the Czech Republic at the 2022 World Mixed Doubles Curling Championship.